dhruvaggarwal9/University-Course-Registration-System/README.md

 The repository is organized into three key sections:

-    **Assignment PDF**
+    **Problem Statement PDF**
-    This folder contains the original problem statement and assignment guidelines.
+    This contains the original problem statement and assignment guidelines.

     **Solution Folder**
     The solution folder houses the complete Java-based project implementation of the university system.
 It includes classes like Student, Professor, Admin, Course, and others, utilizing OOP principles such as encapsulation, inheritance,    po     polymorphism, and abstraction.

     **Requirement Analysis Folder**
-    This folder outlines the initial system requirements and contains the UML diagrams, high-level design decisions, and system architecture documentation.
-It provides insight into the thought process behind the design and implementation.
+    This folder outlines the initial system requirements.
+It provides insight into my thought process behind the design and implementation.